"Label from Somewhere": Reflexive Annotating for Situated AI Alignment: Methodology

 \subsection{Data Analysis: Reflexive Thematic Analysis}

 We conducted a reflexive thematic analysis, following Braun and Clarke’s six-phase approach \cite{braun2006using, clarke2017thematic}.
 We began with repeated reading of participant responses and interview transcripts to build familiarity, followed by inductive coding grounded in participant reflections.
 Codes were iteratively refined and clustered into themes through recursive discussion. \anon[Two researchers]{Anne and Céline} independently coded the full dataset before meeting to compare interpretations, discuss tensions, and reflect on their own positionalities \cite{hopf1993verhaltnis, braun2019reflecting} \footnote{The authors' positionalities can be found in the end-matter section, currently not included due to anonymous submission.}.
 We used multiple coders because questions of fairness, identity, and reflexivity are best approached from different standpoints.
 This plural perspective helped surface blind spots, interrogate assumptions, and enrich our analysis.
 Consistent with Braun and Clarke’s epistemology \cite{braun2006using, braun2019reflecting}, we did not calculate inter-coder reliability; instead, consensus-building was treated as an interpretive act rather than a metric of objectivity \cite{mcdonald2019reliability}.
+To support transparency, we include a conceptual model of our analytic process in Appendix \ref{appendix:d}.
 We applied the same analytic approach to both survey and interview data.
 The supplementary quantitative data (e.g., Likert ratings and identity selections) were analysed descriptively to contextualise and support patterns emerging from the qualitative findings.